Karl is a longtime freelancer who's passionate about music, art, and writing.

 This song opens with the lines, “Stumble down among the trees/Find yourself on hands and knees/Only you have heard the sound/No other witnesses around.”

 This song speaks about freedom in the lyrics.
 When there’s “no one to see and no reflection” and nothing to mislead one, the words say, “You only see what you can feel/The earth and sky don’t care what’s real.”

 In the midst of nature, everything is reduced to simplicity.
 The song says, “And who are you, who are you on this day/For once only you, only you can say.”
 There is no one there to tell you who you ought to be.
 The song queries, “And will you hear another name/Tell me what has changed and what’s the same.”

 In "Tereza" a deep well of drifting synth floats behind the guitars that sing over it.
 The synths move under subtly shifting guitar lines.
-Underneath all of it is the bass and the steady time keeping of the drums as that gentle, slightly sad vocal melody winds over the top of it.
+Underneath all of it are the bass and the steady timekeeping of the drums as that gentle, slightly sad vocal melody winds over the top.
 There’s a lot of atmosphere and a sense of melancholy about the music.

 There’s an enigmatic quality to the lyrics of this song.
 Who is Tereza and why, as the song says, is it that “she’ll be what I can’t do?”
 Again there’s a question as to why Tereza’s embrace will press the love of the narrator closer to the heart of the subject of the song.

 The idea of “packing a fever and my life” and waiting at the subject of the song’s door only to end up finding that inside, “I wait alone/I watch the clock I watch the phone.”